Maricunga Lithium Project

 - The Board for the Maricunga JV is comprised of six (6) board members with representation by LPI (3 seats), MSB (2 seats) and Bearing (1 seat)

 - Any expenditures require unanimous approval by all parties

 - All JV partners have a right of first refusal in the event of a sale

 Chilean Mining Law & Pathway Forward

-- In Chile, lithium is considered “strategic” and therefore under the current mining law, it is a non-concessible substance.
+Lithium is considered “strategic” in Chile and therefore it is a non-concessible substance.

-- Only mining exploitation concessions initiated before 1979 are authorized for the exploitation of lithium.
-The Cocina, San Fransisco, Salamina,
+Only mining exploitation concessions initiated before 1979 are authorized for the exploitation of lithium.
+These are referred to as “old code”

-- Government recently granted Albemarle (NYSE:ALB) an amendment of it’s lithium production rights with the Chilean Economic Development Agency (CORFO) to
+- Albemarle (NYSE:ALB) was granted an amendment of its lithium production rights with the Chilean Economic Development Agency (CORFO) to

-expand its quota to 80,000 million tonnes annually of technical and battery grade lithium sales over the next 27 years.
+expand its quota to 80,000 tonnes annually of technical and battery grade lithium over the next 27 years.